mukulk2020/docs/cfmr_multienv_prep.md

   --set "MULTI_ENVIRONMENTS=<Provide space separated environment names like dev test prod etc. If features.multiEnvironments value is false then leave it blank >"
 ```

-### Running an Install for multi environment setup with ldap integration in a cluster (If features.multiEnvironments and features.enableLdapIntegration both values are true)
+### Running an Install : when features.multiEnvironments and features.enableLdapIntegration both values are true [Multi Environment setup + Ldap Integration ]

 ```shell script